Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/New-AzureADMSAttributeSet.md

 ```

 ### -Id
-String identifier that is unique within a tenant.
+Name of the attribute set.
+Must be unique within a tenant.

 ```yaml
 Type: String